 Find the right acne treatment to use overnight to treat your acne breakouts.
 Allow the acne medication to dry completely before using your mask if you apply it twice a day to clear up or prevent acne flare-ups.

-Also, pick up a salicyclic acid body spray so that you can treat your mask before you wear it.
-Salicyclic acid shouldn’t ruin the material unlike benzoyl-peroxide.
-Dr Pimple Popper, shared this tip on TikTok a few days ago.
-She said to simply spray the salicyclic acid spray onto your mask and allow it to fully dry before wearing your mask.
+Also, pick up a salicylic acid body spray so that you can treat your mask before you wear it.
+Salicylic acid shouldn’t ruin the material, unlike benzoyl-peroxide.
+Dr Pimple Popper shared this tip on TikTok a few days ago.
+She said to simply spray the salicylic acid spray onto your mask and allow it to fully dry before wearing your mask.

 Avoid Popping Your Pimples

 I’ve had acne most of my adult life and noticed that it has gotten worse when I have had to wear my mask for longer periods of time.
 Even though it is tempting to pop your pimples, it is better if you leave them alone.
 Popping the pimples even those caused by maskme, can cause the bacteria to spread and complicate your acne blemishes.